kujiroCTRL/the-cipher-index/README.md

 The file names are for the most part the same as the ones loaded on the server, exception made for homonymous files

 For compressed files you can also find a subfolder containing the extracted files

+## `leaky-poker/`
+In `leaky-poker/` you can find the designs for the Cipher Academy's private discord server's very own "Leaky poker" as well as the original manga's designs for reference